adityanarayan2021/Books/README.md

 .
 **Endpoint: `https://books-eysv.onrender.com/books/getAllBooks` (GET)**

-Retrieve a list of all available books in the library.
+-Retrieve a list of all available books in the library.

 **Request Example:**